trothr/znetboot/clefonvm.md

 At this point you are finished with the X3270 part of the task.
 The rest should be very familiar.

-*** seemingly not a very good idea, without somehow locking access

-Disconnect from the virtual console.
+You **may** disconnect from the virtual console.
 This is optional.
 You can remain connected, but if you disconnect then z/VM will continue to run your virtual machine without any chance of network interruptions triggering unwanted console signals.
 Enter the command:

     #cp disconn

 The hash/pound-sign is not a typo.
-The command is '#cp disconn' and press \<Enter\>.
+The command is `#cp disconn` and press \<Enter\>.
 (It's optional.
 You don't strictly have to disconnect.)

-*** we need to hand in a SSH credential, similar to that used for VNC installs, to secure the installation against session high-jacking

-Use 'ssh' ...

-[details to be gathered]
+Whether you disconnect the virtual console or not, use 'ssh' to connect and drive the rest of the installation.
+This part will be very familiar to experience Linux users.

 ## Reboot